slavik925/outofmemory/content/blog/new_features_of_ecmascript_2019_2020/index.md

 ## Understanding the naming

-The naming in JS world was always something that confused me.
+The naming in JS world has always been something that confused me.
 ES6 and ES10 is that EScript?
-ECMAScript 2019 it this JavaScrip or no? ts39 - what's that about?
+ECMAScript 2019 it this JavaScript or no? ts39 - what's that about?

 So once for all lets deal with this names:

 ECMAScript (ES) - [Wiki](https://en.wikipedia.org/wiki/ECMAScript)

 - is a scripting-language specification standardized by Ecma International.
-- ECMA (European Computer Manufacturers Association) - is a standards organization for information and communication systems
+- ECMA (European Computer Manufacturers Association) - is a standards organization for information and communication systems.
-- ECMAScript was created by Brendan Eich to standardize the JavaScript language (initially it was named Mocha, later LiveScript, and finally JavaScript.).
+- ECMAScript was created by Brendan Eich to standardize the JavaScript language (initially it was named Mocha, later LiveScript, and finally JavaScript).

 JavaScript (JS) - [Wiki](https://en.wikipedia.org/wiki/JavaScript)

-- Hight-level, just-in-time compiled programming language that conforms to the ECMAScript specification.
+- High-level, just-in-time compiled programming language that conforms to the ECMAScript specification.

 TS39 is a group that is a part of ECMA organization.